MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ```
 Start-Container -Name "MyContainer"
 ```
 You can interact with containers using PowerShell remoting commands such as `Invoke-Command`, or `Enter-PSSession`.
 The example below creates a remote PowerShell session into the container using the `Enter-PSSession` command.
-The `Enter-PSSession` needs the container id in order to create the remote session, this was stored in the `$container` variable when we created the new container.
+The `Enter-PSSession` command needs the container id in order to create the remote session, this was stored in the `$container` variable when we created the new container.

 Notice that once the remote session has been created the command prompt will change to include the first 11 characters of the container id `[2446380e-629]`.